 Our consideration of internal control was for the limited purpose described in the first paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses.
 In addition, because of inherent limitations in internal control, including the possibility of management override of controls, misstatements due to error or fraud may occur and not be detected by such controls.
 Given these limitations, we did not identify any deficiencies in internal control that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.

-However, we did become aware of certain deficiencies in internal control that we consider to be significant deficiencies.
-The following items summarize our comments and suggestions regarding those deficiencies.
+In prior audits, we became aware of a deficiency in internal control that we considered to be a significant deficiency.
+The following item summarizes our comments and suggestions regarding the deficiency.